 What are we waiting for?
 Let's dive in!

-How Long is a Typical RV Loan Term?
+How Long are Typical RV Loan Terms?

 Typically, RV loans range from 10-15 years.